 Caveats of LBB

 Similar to other length-based methods, LBB will perform poorly if LF are not representative of the length composition of the exploited phase of the stock.
 This may be caused by gears that have a different selectivity or catchability than the main commercial gears (e.g. survey gears), or by length samples taken in areas where a non-representative subset of the exploited stock is present, such as in nursery or spawning areas.
 Also the availability of representative length frequency data can be an issue.
-Combining different LF samples poses an extra challenge, because the frequencies have to be weighted according to their contribution to the total catch.
+Combining different LF samples poses an extra challenge, because the frequencies have to be weighted according to their contribution to the total catch and should stem from the same season for species with seasonal growth.
 For example, if landings and discards are sampled separately, incorrect weighting before adding up frequencies may lead to distributions with two distinct but unrealistic peaks.
 This may be one reason for the strong deviations between the LBB estimates and the independent assessment results for European plaice (Pleuronectes platessa) in Table S4.

 LBB assumes fluctuations of mortality, growth, and recruitment around mean values over the range of ages in the LF sample and should not be used if this assumption is violated.
 For example, high interannual recruitment variability may lead to multiple peaks and poor analytical results (Quinn and Deriso, 1999; Hordyk et al., 2015b; Thorson and Cope, 2015), because without additional information, length-based methods cannot determine whether the observed difference in the frequency of many small and few large individuals is caused by an unusually strong cohort of recruits or by strong removal of large fish (Rudd and Thorson, 2017).